alalh100/Dynamically-Modifying-ML-Programs-for-Automated-Machine-Learning/README.md

 using CIFAR-10 (Krizhevsky, 2009) dataset, which was used in the original TensorFlow project on CNN (Abadi et al., 2019).

-The code used in this example is available at: https://github.com/alalh100/Dynamically- Modifying-ML-Programs-for-Automated-Machine-Learning.git

 References: